courtney-brown-dev-journey/alayne-s-website/README.md

 ## MVP

-1. As a user I want to know about them.
+1. As a user I want to know about her.
    - Infomation I want to see:
    - Name
    - Pronouns